googleapis/google-api-php-client/README.md

 require_once '/path/to/your-project/vendor/autoload.php';
 ```

+This library relies on `google/apiclient-services`.
+That library provides up-to-date API wrappers for a large number of Google APIs.
+In order that users may make use of the latest API clients, this library does not pin to a specific version of `google/apiclient-services`. **In order to prevent the accidental installation of API wrappers with breaking changes**, it is highly recommended that you pin to the latest version yourself prior to using this library in production.

 ### Download the Release

 If you prefer not to use composer, you can download the package in its entirety.
 The [Releases](https://github.com/googleapis/google-api-php-client/releases) page lists all stable versions.
 Download any file